amylour/irish_wildlife_matchup/README.md

 ### **Visitor Goals**

 Irish Wildlife MatchUp has been designed to be eaily accessible and fun for all ages.
+It is a grid style card game that allows the user to flip two cards at a time in order to match them; testing their memory skills.
 The combination of artwork, music and nature sounds seek to bring the user into the wild environment as they play the game.
 Design and styling will be responsive to different media screen sizes and the user will have control over the aesthetic and the sounds played.
 A timer and moves counter will inform the user of their progress.

 ### **First Time Visitor**